ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 As we mentioned earlier, projected coordinate systems are not a perfect representation of the 3D Earth.
 To account for this, many different projected coordinate systems have been created which focus on providing a more accurate representation for a smaller area (for example, a continent or country).
 There are a lot of subtleties and technicalities to coordinate reference systems which you don't need to worry about.
 However, you do need to be aware of CRSs to avoid making mistakes in your analysis.

 GIS software is good at handling data projected in different CRSs on the fly.
-This means that when you load two datasets that are projected in different CRSs the GIS  will make them appear in the right place relative to each other.
+This means that when you load two datasets that are projected in different CRSs, the GIS will make them appear in the right place relative to each other.
 If you are only visualising data this is fine.

-When you are doing analysis having data in different CRSs will cause errors.
-So, before you start doing analysis, check the coordinate reference system of all of your data.
+When you are doing analysis, having data in different CRSs will cause errors, therefore before you begin, check the coordinate reference system of all of your data.
 If your data have differing CRSs, you will need to reproject them to the same CRS before starting analysis.

 ### British National Grid
 In Great Britain, Ordnance Survey have created British National Grid which is the best CRS for locating land-based data for the British Isles.
 Almost all of the data you will deal with will come in this CRS.